Which Is the Best Kid-Friendly Luau?

 Chief’s Luau

-Chief Sielu loves the keiki
+Chief Sielu loves talking to the keiki (kids).

 The Chief is very good at keeping kids involved, even bringing them on stage for dancing.
 He’s simply brilliant with children!
 Fire knife dancing, hula, and hilarity are ensured, along with ono (delicious) food and tasty beverages.
-The Chief’s Luau is the top-rated luau on Trip Advisor, and will have the kids bubbling with excitement for days after.
+Chief’s Luau is the top-rated luau on Trip Advisor and will have the kids bubbling with excitement for days after.

 Polynesian Cultural Center:

-Each island village offers hands-on, keiki-friendly activities
+Each island village offers hands-on, kid-friendly activities

 More on Hawaii Luaus